Aditya0407/Personal_porftfolio_webpage/portfolio/README.md

 3. Replace `YOUR_TOGETHER_API_KEY` in script.js with your actual API key
 > Note: If no API key is provided, the chatbot will fall back to a local response system that still provides accurate information based on the resume data.

-## command for running the website server
--"npx --yes http-server".
 ## Future Improvements
 - Add a projects gallery section
 - Implement form functionality for direct contact